WHAT IS ROLLER DERBY?

 ● Teams are allowed to substitute players between jams, except for players stuck in the penalty box.

-● Penalties earn a skater 1 minute in the box, which may mean sitting in the box for more than one jame.
+● Penalties earn a skater 30 seconds in the box, which may mean sitting in the box for more than one jam.

 ● 7 trips to the box results in expulsion.